SQL - TRUNCATE TABLE

 TRUNCATE TABLE Employee;

-After truncating the table, the DESC command will still show the same structure as shown above but the table contains no records.
+After truncating the table, the DESC command will still show the same structure as shown above but the table will contain no records.